syscoin/sys-docs/docs/NEVM/resources.md

 **Ethers.js Documentation**

 [Ethers.js](https://github.com/ethers-io/ethers.js/) is a Javascript library that is similar to Web3.js that has gained a lot of popularity with dApp developers.

+## Courses, Guides & Tutorials

+**CryptoZombies**

+The most popular course for how to create smart contracts, [CryptoZombies](https://cryptozombies.io/) has taught over 415,672 students how to code in Solidity and create dApps.

+**Create and Deploy Smart Contracts using Remix**

+Follow the guide [here](https://remix-ide.readthedocs.io/en/latest/create_deploy.html).
+To change your network to NEVM in MetaMask follow the guide [here](/guides/nevm/metamask).